LIFEHUBBER

 Repository with tasks and scoring framework

-The public reference point is a GitHub repository containing the benchmark framework, task layouts, scoring setup, and environment instructions for readers who want to inspect how the evaluation is structured.
+Public materials are available through a GitHub repository containing the benchmark framework, task layouts, scoring setup, and environment instructions for readers who want to inspect how the evaluation is structured.

 Why it matters